Secondhand-Feraligatr/Sims-1-Programs-for-Legacy-Collection/README.md

   <p align="left">
   <img src="https://raw.githubusercontent.com/Secondhand-Feraligatr/Sims-1-projects-for-Legacy-Collection/main/Photos/face-lift.png" width="25%">
 </p>
-Also let's you make CC faces, but this one is more user friendly.
+Also let's you make CC faces, but this one works differently.
 You edit the face using sliders

 - **Object Organizer**
     <p align="left">